 3.5.
 What ultimately defines a good Chair is the ability to run an effective Board and to manage relationships with both shareholders and stakeholders.

 4.1.
 The role of the CEO is to run the day to day business of the Company

 4.2.
-To communicate with the Chairman and Board
+To communicate with the Chair and Board

 4.3.
 To gain the confidence of the Board